anaramirli/anaramirli.github.io/_posts/2019-10-26-the-role-of-ai-in-future.md

 <p align="left" style="font-size:80%; font-weight:bold;">References</p>

-<br><a name="1"> [1] </a> Mayor, Adrienne.
+<a name="1"> [1] </a> Mayor, Adrienne.
 Gods and Robots: Myths, Machines, and Ancient Dreams of Technology.
 Princeton University Press, 2018.
 JSTOR, www.jstor.org/stable/j.ctvc779xn.
 <br><a name="2"> [2] </a> X. Wang, D. Fouhey, and A. Gupta, “Designing deep networks for surface normal estimation,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2015, pp. 539–547.
 <br><a name="3"> [3] </a> H. Cuayahuitl, S. Keizer, and O. Lemon, “Strategic dialogue management via deep reinforcement learning,” arXiv preprint arXiv:1511.08099, 2015
 <br><a name="4"> [4] </a> B. M. Lake, T. D. Ullman, J. B. Tenenbaum, and S. J. Gershman, “Building machines that learn and think like people,” Behavioral and Brain Sciences, vol. 40, 2017